How to Fire Someone Professionally: The Ultimate Guide With Scripts

 • Were you assertive in your communication

-• Did you point out their mistakes and give your employee the opportunity to correct them?
+• Did you point out their mistakes and give your employees the opportunity to correct them?

-• Did you offer your employee all the necessary resources for them to succeed?
+• Did you offer your employees all the necessary resources for them to succeed?

 All of these questions should be a vital part of your thinking process.